-Water Line Flushing
+Hydrant Maintenance and Line Flushing

 The Importance of Flushing Water Lines

 Flushing the water system on a regular basis removes sediment from lines and keeps the entire distribution system refreshed.
-The Tampa Water Department maintains more than 2,230 miles of water lines throughout its service area, which includes most of the City of Tampa and parts of Unincorporated Hillsborough County.
+The Tampa Water Department maintains miles of water lines throughout its service area, which includes most of the City of Tampa and parts of unincorporated Hillsborough County.
 Flushing activity for water quality purposes is minimized through the City's ongoing practice of using hydrants on a rotating basis to fill City water trucks used for street cleaning, utility maintenance, dust suppression activities and other activities by various departments throughout the City.

 When maintenance is performed residents in the immediate vicinity of the work may experience temporary discoloration of their water.
-This discoloration consists primarily of harmless silt and precipitates and does not affect the safety of the water.
+This discoloration primarily consists of harmless silt and precipitates and does not affect the safety of the water.
 If you experience discoloration in your water after crews have been flushing in your neighborhood, clear the pipes in your own home by running all water faucets, starting with faucets outside first, for a minute or two.

-Questions about water line flushing can be directed to Customer Service Representatives by calling (813) 274-7400, or online through the City's Message Center.
+Questions about water line flushing can be directed to Customer Service Representatives by calling (813) 274-8811 or online through the City's Message Center.